JacobMillward/dotfiles/README.md

 # .files

 This repository contains my dotfiles for macOS and Linux.
-Dotfiles are configuration files that are used to customize the behavior of various command-line tools and applications.

 ## Installation

 To install these dotfiles, clone this repository to your home directory: